loganbrunner/sample-git/README.md

 This is the README file.
+It will describe what the project does.